 We view the advising relationship as an on-going conversation that goes beyond course selection and attempts to assist you as you explore a liberal arts curriculum, college life and what it means to be a servant leader in the church and world.

-Students entering Concordia are assigned to either a first-year advisor or, if you are a transfer student, to an academic advisor based on your program.
+Students entering Concordia are assigned to either a first-year coordinator or, if you are a transfer student, to an academic advisor based on your program.

 The Advising Process at Concordia

 After students are admitted and confirmed as incoming students, they are assigned to either a freshman coordinator or, if they are a transfer student, an academic advisor.
 Transfer students will be assigned a faculty advisor within the department of their indicated major.
 Freshman students will begin with their assigned freshman coordinator and then select a faculty advisor in their program area before the end of their first year.

 - The advisor will develop a schedule of courses dependent upon the students intended major and possible transfer courses.

 - The advisor will contact the student concerning the schedule and register the student for the upcoming semester.

 Students are urged to make an appointment with their advisor several weeks prior to their registration dates as published in the academic calendar.
 Students receive their alternate pin ("Alt PIN") numbers from their academic advisors and register on Banner self-service.
 The purpose of this process is to insure that all students meet with their advisor at least once a semester.
 Other notes on the registration process: